anschwa/ecmail/README.markdown

-# How to connect to Earlham's Email Server
+# How to connect to Earlham's Zimbra Email Server

 # Mail Settings
 ## IMAP: